-- 1. Tourism within the Cotswolds National Landscape is delivered and managed in a way that minimises adverse effects on the natural beauty of the National Landscape and the emission of greenhouse gases. - 2.
-Visitors, residents, local businesses and communities should be provided with opportunities to directly contribute to conserving and enhancing the natural beauty of the Cotswolds National Landscape and improve access to the area through local individual, community and employee volunteering opportunities. - 3.
-The 'Caring for the Cotswolds' visitor giving scheme will raise awareness of the National Landscape and generate funds from visitors to directly help look after it by supporting projects which conserve habitats and species, look after heritage and landscape, improve access, and help provide education resources encouraging people to understand the landscape and nature better. - 4.
+- UE3.1.
+Tourism within the Cotswolds National Landscape (CNL) should be delivered and managed in a way that minimises adverse effects on and seeks to further the conservation and enhancement of the natural beauty of CNL and should minimise the emission of greenhouse gases. - UE3.2.
+Visitors, residents, local businesses and communities should be provided with opportunities to directly contribute to conserving and enhancing the natural beauty of the Cotswolds National Landscape and improve access to the area through local individual, community and employee volunteering opportunities. - UE3.3.
+The 'Caring for the Cotswolds' visitor giving scheme will raise awareness of the CNL and generate funds from visitors to directly help look after it by supporting projects which conserve habitats and species, look after heritage and landscape, improve access, and help provide education resources encouraging people to understand the landscape and nature better. - UE3.4.
 Visitors should be provided with a variety of accommodation options over a range of prices.
-The siting and design of visitor accommodation should be compatible with conserving and enhancing the natural beauty of the National Landscape including its special qualities. - 5.
-Air travel arising from the Cotswolds as a destination should be minimised. - 6.
+The siting and design of visitor accommodation should be compatible with conserving and enhancing the natural beauty of the CNL including its special qualities. - UE3.5.
+Air travel arising from the Cotswolds as a destination should be minimised. - UE3.6.
 Existing sustainable and integrated transport initiatives should be supported and new initiatives developed to help facilitate the car free visitor experience.